tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/列出对象键_intl.md

 Keys can be reorganized based on the added separator (`/`).
 You can use the prefix and separator together to implement a folder retrieval feature.
 For example, if you add the prefix parameter `t` and the separator (`/`), related keys such as `tapd/file` are listed.

 Tencent Cloud COS supports storing an unlimited number of objects in a single bucket, so the key list can be very large.
-For ease of management, a maximum of 1000 key values are returned for a List Objects request, and an indicator will be returned to inform if the result is truncated.
+To management purposes, a maximum of 1000 key values are returned for a List Objects request, and an indicator will be returned to inform if the result is truncated.
 You can send a range of List Objects requests based on indicators and separators, to list all key values or to search the required content.

 ## Directions